reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ![filling the board with X](../images/tutorial/tictac-adding-x-s.gif)

-But this time all the state management is handled by the `Board` component!
+But this time all the state management is handled by the `Board` Component!

 This is what your code should look like: